ICVolunteers

 ICVolunteers (ICVolontaires / ICVoluntarios) is an international non-profit organization (federation) active in the field of communications, in particular cyber-volunteerism, languages and conference support.
 ICVolunteers works with volunteers to implement social and educational programs to help populations and local communities to develop.
-Through volunteer effort, it cooperates with organizations in the humanitarian, social, environmental and medical fields to implement projects and conferences at local, national and international levels.
+It cooperates with organizations in the humanitarian, social, environmental and medical fields to implement projects and conferences at local, national and international levels.
 In addition, ICVolunteers promotes volunteerism and its recognition, by enhancing civic commitment and involvement, and by providing leadership and links between organizations, individuals, and communities.
 With its headquarters in Geneva (Switzerland), ICVolunteers has offices and permanent representation in several other countries, including France, South Africa, Mali, Spain, Brazil and Canada.The work of ICVolunteers began was in 1997.

 Network

 ICVolunteers is a network organization, linking knowledge with needs.
 Its network includes close to 14,000 individuals, volunteers, and partners worldwide, speaking 170 different languages and residing in over 180 countries.